Polkalots/100DaysOfPython/README.md

 #### PHASE 3 — PRACTICAL SECURITY SCRIPTS (Days 41–60)

-You’ll feel like a junior analyst automating common tasks.

 Scan for weak passwords in a user list (dictionary attack).

 Read Windows Event Logs exported to XML and summarize Event IDs.